Funding Opportunity: Long-term Services and Supports – Colorado Linkage Lab Program

 For the first phase, the Foundation invited Colorado’s LTSS community-based organizations to apply to participate in the Colorado Linkage Lab, a 19-month executive and senior leadership program.
 Grants were made available to eight organizations to support up to $50,000 in travel and expenses for participation in a series of four didactic sessions, led by top-notch faculty, focusing on critical business skill development over the course of 19 months, as well as individualized technical assistance to support leadership in applying learned competencies.

-Participating organizations are now invited to apply for phase two of the project in February of 2017, which provides up to $100,000 in business infrastructure grant funding per organization to equip them for effective partnerships with the health care sector.
+Participating organizations are now invited to apply for phase three of the project in June of 2017, which provides up to $100,000 in business infrastructure grant funding per organization to equip them for effective partnerships with the health care sector.

 The Foundation will contract with a third-party evaluator to conduct a pre- and post-evaluation to: